KalleJanssen/group10_PCS/README.md

-# Removing space debris with an ORION-based laser
+# Removing space debris with a propulsion laser

 ## Instructions